 Section 14.
 Retention of Expert Assistance and Reimbursement by Applicant

-The Board may hire any consultant and/or expert necessary to assist the Board in reviewing and evaluating the Application and any requests for recertification.
+The Town may hire any consultant and/or expert necessary to assist the Town in reviewing and evaluating the Application and any requests for recertification.

-An Applicant shall deposit with the Town funds sufficient to reimburse the Town for all reasonable costs of consultant and expert evaluation and consultation to the Board in connection with the review of any Application.
+An Applicant shall deposit with the Town funds sufficient to reimburse the Town for all reasonable costs of consultant and expert evaluation and consultation to the Town in connection with the review of any Application.
 The initial deposit shall be $7,500.00.
 These funds shall accompany the filing of an Application and the Town will maintain an account for all such funds.
 The Town’s consultants/experts shall bill or invoice the Town no less frequently than monthly for its services in reviewing the Application and performing its duties.
 If at any time during the review process this account is depleted, additional funds must be deposited with the Town before any further action or consideration is taken on the Application.
 If at the conclusion of the review process the cost of such consultant/expert services is more than the amount deposited pursuant hereto, the Applicant shall pay the difference to the Town prior to the issuance of any Special Use Permit.
 In the event that the amount held by the Town is more than the amount paid to the Town’s consultants and experts, the difference shall be promptly refunded to the Applicant.

 Section 15.
 Applicability of Special Use Permit to Telecommunications Towers.